-Three expressions are used to refer to various types of work at a distance: Telearbeit (literally "telework"), mobile Arbeit ("mobile work") and the Homeoffice ("home office").
+Three expressions are used to refer to various types of remote work: Telearbeit (literally "telework"), mobile Arbeit ("mobile work") and the Homeoffice ("home office").
 While Telearbeit is precisely defined and legally regulated, this is not the case for either mobile work or the Homeoffice (the latter form, used extensively during the lockdowns, was considered as "a form of mobile work" that is temporary and limited to employees' private premises).

 Until very recently, there existed no specific measures or laws concerning insurance against accidents at work in teleworking and mobile working.
 Protection against accidents at work and occupational diseases, as defined in the seventh book of the German social code (abbreviated as SGB VII), applied.
-In the case of work at a distance, the main difficulty concerned the demarcation of the boundaries between domestic accidents (private activities that are not insured) and accidents at work (insured professional activity).
+In the case of remote work, the main difficulty concerned the delimitation of the boundaries between domestic accidents (private activities that are not insured) and accidents at work (insured professional activity).

-In addition to accidents at work proper (directly related to the insured activity), accidents occurring during so-called "operational/business movement" were insured in teleworking/mobile working.
-This means movement for work-related purposes (within the home, to the printer or the telephone to answer a work-related call, etc.).
-On the other hand, an accident occurring when going to fetch a glass of water in the kitchen or going to the toilet could not be covered by accident insurance, because it is not strictly work-related.
+In addition to accidents at work proper (directly related to the insured activity), accidents occurring during so-called "operational/business travels" were insured in teleworking/mobile working.
+This means movement for work-related purposes (within the home, to reach the printer or the telephone to answer a work-related call, etc.).
+On the other hand, an accident occurring when going to fetch a glass of water in the kitchen or going to the toilet could not be covered by statutory accident insurance, because it was not strictly work-related.

 In 2021, the Act on the Modernization of Works Councils came into effect, amending Article 8 of SGB VII on accidents at work by adding two new paragraphs.
-First, it is stipulated that "when the insured activity is performed in the home of the insured or in another location, insurance coverage applies to the same extent as when the work is performed on the premises of the firm", thereby cancelling the division between "business movement" and movement of a private nature within the home/a third place.
+First, it is stipulated that "when the insured activity is performed in the home of the insured or in another location, insurance coverage applies to the same extent as when the work is performed on the employer's premises", thereby cancelling the division between "business travel" and travel of a private nature within the home/a third place.
 Fetching a glass of water or a coffee in the kitchen will now have to be covered in the event of teleworking.
 It is in fact necessary to apply a principle of equivalence between coverage at home and the coverage that one would have with physical presence in the office.
-Secondly, it is added that if the insured activity is performed in the place where the family household is located, direct travel to and from the place at which the children are being cared for is also covered by legal accident insurance.
+Secondly, it is added that if the insured activity is performed in the place where the family household is located, direct travel to and from the place where the children are looked after is also covered by legal accident insurance.